mozilla/addon-sdk/doc/module-source/sdk/context-menu.md

   Creates a context that matches pages with particular URLs.
 See Specifying Contexts above.
 @param matchPattern {string,array}
-  A [match pattern](modules/sdk/page-mod/match-pattern.html) string or an array of match pattern strings.
+  A [match pattern](modules/sdk/page-mod/match-pattern.html) string, regexp or an array of match pattern strings or regexps.
 </api>
 </api>